Updated: Jan 11

 In the mid-1930's in Nazi Germany a group came about who tried to form a nationalistic church - the "National Reichskirche."
 They wanted to create a connection between Christianity and National Socialism.
 They took on the name, "German Christians."

 One of the German Christians first tasks was to remove all that was Jewish from the Bible.
 They began with removing the Old Testament.
 They began quoting New Testament Scriptures out of context.
 Even though Jesus and all of His disciples were Jewish, they portrayed them as non-Jews.
 Then they started on trying to remove all references to Jews and the Old Testament in their hymns.
 Even hymns played at funerals which might evoke Jewish thoughts were banned.
+Since Old Testament verses are quoted or alluded to about 300 times in the New Testament there was going to have to be a lot of revising.

 This proved to be a monumental task.
 It would be impossible to remove the Jewishness from the Bible.
 Impossible.
 In 1937 the German Christians concluded this was a losing battle and the problem was with the written word of Scripture.